 A veterans omnibus bill now on its way to the president’s desk contains some key changes and updates that will extend housing benefits to more surviving spouses and allow military dependents to fulfill the loan program’s occupancy requirements.

 The U.S. House passed the “Honoring America’s Veterans and Caring for Camp Lejeune Families Act” on Tuesday, nearly two weeks after a unanimous vote in the Senate.
 The bill is a legislative grab bag that provides a multitude of health, education and housing benefits for veterans and military families.

 More than a half-dozen provisions directly impact the VA Loan Guaranty program, which allows qualified borrowers to purchase homes with no money down.
-Here’s a look at some of the major developments:

 Home loan benefits would extend to significantly more surviving spouses.
 Currently, only spouses of those killed in the line of duty or of a service-connected disability have VA loan entitlement.
 If this bill becomes law, as expected, eligibility will also extend to surviving spouses of veterans whose deaths were not service-connected, but who had permanent service-connected disabilities for at least a decade before their deaths.